vothane/vlickr/README.md

 video storage and administration facilities as well as Flash players to play videos.
 The advantages of using cloud storage are:

-* Very scalable, can store ver large amounts of data in the cloud
+* Very scalable, can store very large amounts of data in the cloud
 * Very little to no consideration for maintenance of servers or facilities
 * Considerably cheaper than storing the data yourselves
 * Can be used by multiple servers at the same time